williamwang7/CS274_Final_Project/README.md

 IDCAR2015 Dataset
 https://rrc.cvc.uab.es/?ch=4

 words_[dataset_name].txt is a ground truth file generated for use in ScrabbleGAN by that dataset.
+It is also generated through code in the Google Colab file.

-Code to generate images used in training is in the Google Colab file.
+Code to generate images used in training (cropping by bounding box) is in the Google Colab file.